 If raising rates mid-school year is unavoidable, be sure to give plenty of notice between the time you announce it and the time the new tuition scale takes effect.
-We recommend no less than 30 days, but preferably 60 – 90 days so parents can budget accordingly.
+We recommend no less than 30 days, but preferably 60 to 90 days so parents can budget accordingly.

 When you raise rates, make sure you’re covering your expenses above all else, and always budget in an emergency fund that helps you stay afloat when surprise expenses hit.
 That said, try to keep any increases within 2-5% of the total tuition parents are currently paying.

-Let’s say it costs $245 per week to care for a two-year-old.
+Let’s say it costs $245 per week to care for a 2-year-old.
 If you increase that rate by just 2%, it’d be about $5 more a week, per child.
 For year-round care, that’s $260 more per child, each year.
 A 5% increase would yield $637 per child, per year.
 If you’re keeping on top of your budget and raising tuition a small amount each year or every other year, your increases will likely stay in the 2% range most years.

 Parents may digest the news of a child care tuition increase a little easier when you offer some explanation of why in the communications you send, whether by personal letter, email, in-app messaging or school-wide newsletter.

 While you don’t have to itemize every expense, it does help you maintain a good rapport with parents if they know where some of the money is going.
 Parents want to know what they’re paying for and won’t have as many questions if you assure them that your new rate will improve the quality of their child’s care.
-For example, explaining that your expanded curriculum requires more iPads for interactive learning will keep parents from speculating that your new car was the reason for the increase.

-- Hiring new staff to lower staff-to-child ratios – the majority of your financial outlay each week or month inevitably goes to payroll, so more teachers means more expenses.
+- Hiring new staff to lower staff-to-child ratios: The majority of your financial outlay each week or month inevitably goes to payroll, so more teachers means more expenses.
 Since many parents will question your ratios when deciding on care, this is one they will be excited about.

-- Adding a new service (extended hours, diaper program, etc.) – when you offer more, people need to pay more.
+- Adding a new service (extended hours, diaper program, etc.): When you offer more, people need to pay more.

 However you communicate your new rate to families, don’t apologize.
 Remember, this part is all business.
 You know the value of your care and what it takes to stay afloat and on top of your game.

-Are you conducting regular market surveys of other area child care, preschool or after school programs to make sure your tuition and fees are in line with the going rate in your area?
+Are you conducting regular market surveys of other area child care, preschool or before and after school programs to make sure your tuition and fees are in line with the going rate in your area?